Nonprofit Professional Training

 I am starting a 1/2 time position, which will still allow me to continue my singing career, through the UW extension program.
 I'll be working as a regional coordinator for a grant funded farmer's market project.
 I'm really excited for this new experience and feel like my confidence in applying for the position came in a large part from doing the project management certificate." - Emily Fons

-Earning the non-credit project management certificate is a great choice for someone with a bachelor’s degree—or higher—seeking professional development but are not interested in earning additional academic credits.
+Additional Notes: Earning the non-credit Agile Project Management certificate is a great choice for someone with a bachelor’s degree—or higher—seeking professional development and is not interested in earning additional academic credits.
 With fixed start and end points, this non-credit certificate gives you 24 weeks to complete the program, so plan your start date at a time that works best for you.

 Still unsure if this is the best option for you?
 Call one of our advisers at 608-800-6762, they are happy to answer any questions.